kaiiiz/hugo-theme-monochrome/exampleSite/content/setup.md

 ### Setup PostCSS

-hugo-theme-artisan is powered by [tailwindcss](https://tailwindcss.com/).
+hugo-theme-graytr is powered by [tailwindcss](https://tailwindcss.com/).
 For better quality of CSS purging in production, you should add the following config to your `config.toml`, or the default settings generated from demo site will be applied.

 See [CSS purging with PostCSS](https://gohugo.io/hugo-pipes/postprocess/#css-purging-with-postcss) for more details.